aurora-multiphysics/hippo/README.md

 Hippo input files that run a MOOSE case do not require a Kernel or variables.
 However, MOOSE will still happily go off and calculate a residual.
-Since there are no variables defined, the residual calculation results in a division by vero and an FPE signal.
+Since there are no variables defined, the residual calculation results in a division by zero and an FPE signal.
 OpenFOAM will catch this signal and abort the application.

-There are two workarounds for this problem:
+Either of these two workarounds will work:

 1. Disable trapping for floating point exceptions.
    `unset FOAM_SIGFPE && unset FOAM_SETNAN`.